ethereum-attestation-service/eas-docs-site/docs/tutorials/resolver-contracts.md

 ---

 # Resolver Contracts
-A `Resolver Contract` acts as a hook for a Schema, ensuring that attestations conform to specific rules or logic before they can be completed.
+A `Resolver Contract` acts as a hook for a Schema, ensuring that attestations conform to specific rules or any smart contract logic before they can be completed.
 This feature allows you to introduce additional smart contract functionality to your schema, such as an allowlist of users that can create attestations or minting NFTs when specific conditions are met.

 ## The Concept
 When creating a new Schema, an entity might want to enforce custom logic or rules that the Schema must follow.
 This can be achieved by adding a resolver contract at the schema level, which ensures that the schema adheres to the desired smart contract logic.